renatabiniek/winter-wedding/README.md

 * Option for the user to quit the RSVP flow - at the moment, they have to complete the selected flow or press Run Program button
 * Option for the returning guest to cancel or amend their RSVP
-* Automation to send out emails with confirmation to the guest and to the admin using Zapier
+* Automation to send out emails with confirmation to the guest and to the wedding coordinator using Zapier
-* Add authorisation option to access admin overview
+* Add authorisation option to access the overview as the admin only

 ## Technologies used
 ---